OlsonZacheryFS/pewpew/guide/src/config/common-types/templates.md

   to the string `"300"`.

 - E-Templates exclusively appear in the `vars` section.
-R-Templates are used for building the requests, and primrily appear in the `endpoints` section.
+R-Templates are used for building the requests, and primarily appear in the [endpoints section](../endpoints-section.md).